playfairs/playfairs/README.md

 # Current Projects

 **Current Projects** Include the following but are not limited to:
-> - [Vortex](https://github.com/vortex-AIO) - An all-in-one Discord bot designed to streamline, manage, and elevate your Discord server experience
-> - [DunixOS](https://github.com/DunixOS) - An operating system based on Nix, intended for replacing the stock OS that the Xbox Series X|S ships with.
 > - [ByteLabs](https://github.com/ByteLabs-Studio) - Code.
 Sound.
-Visualize — ByteLab is a Open-source tool for making Byte music.
+Visualize — ByteLab is a Open-source tool for making Byte music. https://bytelabs.uk

 ## TechStack